arbor-sim/arbor/doc/py_common.rst

 Cell Identifiers and Indexes
 ----------------------------
-These types defined below are used as identifiers for cells and members of cell-local collections.
+The types defined below are used as identifiers for cells and members of cell-local collections.

 .. module:: arbor